 There were other forms of souvenirs fortunately that have survived, highly decorated with flags and patriotic verse, manufactured for servicemen as keepsakes, and small enough to send to family back home.

-Searching the repositories of the the State Library for material that relates to the First World War is part of the brief of the Q ANZAC 100 team, and this week they struck gold.
+Searching the repositories of the State Library for material that related to the First World War was part of the brief of the Q ANZAC 100 team, and with this they struck gold.

 This cloth souvenir was included in a substantial family collection, but is the only item that relates to the First World War.
 How it was acquired cannot be determined, but it was most certainly created as a keepsake for Australian and New Zealand servicemen between 1914-1918.

 Printed on very fine cotton, it is too fine to be what we would identify as a tea-towel, perhaps a scarf ?
 It measures approximately 460 x 600 cm and would make a fine framed object.
 The central image depicts "The Landing of our Gallant Sons of Empire on the Gallipoli Peninsula".
 The corners have smaller vignettes featuring the port and starboard views of the Sydney and Emden ships.
 Included are ten flags from various units from Australia and Germany.

 This item is very well preserved with little fading or foxing visible on fabric.
 Textiles are an unusual find in a library, which is generally a paper based repository, and this one is a delight.

 This item has been digitised, and can be viewed at Google Arts & Culture in high-resolution format.

 - 7795 Morrison Family papers, State Library of Queensland

 - Museum of Victoria Reg.
 No: ST 032734